Introduction to psychedelics in therapy

 Psychedelic-assisted therapy is not new.
 Throughout history, traditional cultures have utilized these substances for ritualistic and medicinal purposes.
 However, despite these substances’ potential benefits, they remain illegal in many countries due to their psychedelic nature.
 Various research studies are underway to determine the efficacy and safety of using these substances in therapeutic settings, with some studies yielding promising results.

 There is growing interest in establishing a legal framework for using psychedelics in therapy.
 It is crucial to address ethical dilemmas surrounding the use of these substances in therapy.
-The focus should remain on the patient’s wellbeing rather than experimenting with these substances’ psychedelic experiences.
+The focus should remain on the patient’s well-being rather than experimenting with these substances’ psychedelic experiences.

 A true story illustrates the potential for psychedelics to aid in therapy.
 A military veteran suffering from PTSD participated in a clinical trial involving MDMA-assisted psychotherapy.
 This man had previously tried conventional PTSD therapies to no avail.
 During the MDMA-assisted session, he experienced a breakthrough, which allowed him to confront his past traumas.
 After the treatment, he showed substantial improvements in his condition and quality of life.
 His experience illustrates how psychedelics might help patients who have tried conventional treatments without success.